NAHIAN-19/project_planner/README.md

 ## Contributions
 Contributions are welcome!
 Please follow these steps:
 1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature or bug fix (`git checkout -b feature/YourFeature`).
-3. Make your changes and commit them.
+3. Make your changes and commit them (`git commit -am 'Add new feature'`).
-4. Push your changes and create a pull request.
+4. Push your changes (`git push origin feature/YourFeature`).
+5. Create a pull request.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.